architecture/network

 Algorithm outline:

-- (Optional) Refresh cached topological order if the network enforces acyclicity and a structural change marked the order as dirty.
+- (Optional) Refresh the compiled activation schedule when a structural change marked topology as dirty.

 - Validate the input dimensionality.